|►||China Studies Home|

 |►||UW Press Faculty Publications|

-The China Studies Program in the Henry M. Jackson School of International Studies is an interdisciplinary designed to give students a broad knowledge of the History, Sociology, Politics, and Language of China.
+The China Studies Program in the Henry M. Jackson School of International Studies is an interdisciplinary program designed to give students a broad knowledge of the History, Sociology, Politics, and Language of China.
 The program is served by world-class faculty and facilities.
 Click here for a welcome from Program Chair Madeleine Dong.